-Learning From my Younger Self
+Learning From My Younger Self

-If there’s any advantage to facing cancer at such a young age, it’s the nativity and aloofness of a growing mind.
+If there’s any advantage to facing cancer at such a young age, it’s the naivety and aloofness of a growing mind.
 As I’ve gotten older, breaking up with foods has continued to be a practice I need to undergo.
 I’m well into my survivorship and cancer-free; however, my body continually changes in what foods it can and cannot handle well.
-For example, anything greasy, creamy, nutty and hearty is likely going to cause me struggles.
+For example, anything greasy, creamy, nutty, and hearty is likely going to cause me struggles.

-The tragic thing is that some of my favorite foods are deep-fried in traditions, chocolate-dipped in favorite memories and smothered in yummy, creamy decadence.
+The tragic thing is that some of my favorite foods are deep-fried in traditions, chocolate-dipped in favorite memories, and smothered in yummy, creamy decadence.
 It’s not always easy to let these foods go or only take a few bites.

 As depressing as it can be on some days, one trick that helps is channeling my younger self’s motto of “breaking up” with foods.
 A sense of empowerment comes when I choose to walk away and take my doctor’s advice – eat what works for me.